I jolt awake at 2 am. I don’t look at the clock.

 All of these issues got worse for me and needed medical attention.
 None of them could be explained.
 I believe all of them were perimenopause symptoms.

 Let me be very clear: perimenopause and menopause are not diseases.
-They are part of a phase of life for that should be embraced and celebrated.
-Achieving menopause is a natural process that will happen to anyone with ovaries, provided they live long enough, and yet menopause and its associated phases are not properly researched, funded, or understood.
+They are a phase of life that should be embraced and celebrated.
+Achieving menopause is a natural process that will happen to anyone with ovaries, provided they live long enough.
+And yet menopause and its associated phases are not properly researched, funded, or understood.
 This is not acceptable.

 Sleep Problems Impact Many Menopausal Women